-Included in amounts due from parent undertakings is a balance of £1 million owing from Stonegate Pub Company Pikco Limited, a parent undertaking (2022: £1 million).
+Included in amounts due from parent undertakings is a balance of £9 million owing from Stonegate Pub Company Pikco Limited, a parent undertaking (2023: £1 million).

-There is an amount of £2 million (2021: £2 million) owing to Stonegate Pub Company Midco Limited, the immediate parent company, at 25 September 2022, which is included in trade and other payables.
+There is an amount of £2 million (2023: £2 million) owing to Stonegate Pub Company Midco Limited, the immediate parent company, at 29 September 2024, which is included in trade and other payables.

-During the period the Group was invoiced management charges of £2 million (2022: £5 million which includes invoices for 2021 when none were invoiced) by TDR Capital LLP.
-The amount outstanding at 24 September 2023 was £Nil (2022: £Nil).
+During the period the Group was invoiced management charges of £1 million (2023: £2 million) by TDR Capital LLP.
+The amount outstanding at 29 September 2024 was £Nil (2023: £Nil).

 The Group also operated a handful of public houses on behalf of entities affiliated with investment funds managed by TDR Capital LLP, known as Cubitt House Limited.
-The balance owing as a result of transactions on its behalf at 24 September 2023 was £47,000 (2022: £163,000).
+The balance owing as a result of transactions on its behalf at 29 September 2024 was £102,000 (2023: £47,000).

 In a prior period Stonegate Pub Company Limited provided a loan to Stonegate Pub Company Holdings Limited, a parent undertaking.
 The loan is repayable on demand and charges annual interest of SONIA + 2.50%.
-The amount owed of £7 million is included in trade and other receivables (2022: £7 million).
+The amount owed of £8 million is included in trade and other receivables (2023: £7 million).

-Included in amounts due from group undertakings is £5 million (2022: £4 million) due in more than one year.
+Included in amounts due from group undertakings is £5 million (2023: £5 million) due in more than one year.
 On 13 June 2022, Stonegate Pub Company provided a £4 million loan to Stonegate Pub Company Kitchens Limited, a company under common control of the ultimate parent company, Stonegate Pub Company Topco Sarl, a company incorporated in Luxembourg.
 The loan charges interest at a rate of 8.5% and expires in 2029.

-30 Management Incentive Plan
+29 Management Incentive Plan